top of page

 What Causes Flat Roof Drainage Problems?

-Flat roofs, though convenient, come with specific drainage issues that need to be addressed with common sense.
+Flat roofs, though convenient, come with specific drainage issues that require common-sense solutions.
 The first and perhaps biggest problem would be a lack of proper drainage slope.
-A flat roof should have a slight grade—about 2% or 6 mm per 300 mm—to direct water toward drains efficiently.
+A flat roof should have a slight grade—approximately 2% or 6 mm per 300 mm—to efficiently direct water toward drains.
 Without this, water is allowed to pond, potentially remaining stagnant for more than 48 hours and risking leaks if the water exceeds the height of the flashing.

-Physical debris such as leaves or dirt can clog drains, worsening the issue.
+Physical debris, such as leaves or dirt, can clog drains, worsening the issue.
 Too few drains, with a drain every 25 metres or more, can’t handle the intense rainfall or snowmelt runoff.
 Climate changes all weather extremes, especially Calgary’s frigid winters—which can lead to dangerous ice formation, increasing the severity of standing water—exacerbate these impacts.
-Natural factors such as poor material choices or settling foundations can affect drainage, changing the roof’s original design.
+Natural factors, such as poor material choices or settling foundations, can affect drainage, altering the roof’s original design.
 Routine inspections address minor problems before they develop into larger headaches.

 Design Strategies for Optimal Drainage